 Zafeiriou DI.
 Primitive reflexes and postural reactions in the neurodevelopmental examination.
 Pediatr Neurol.
 2004;31(1):1-8.

-Moro reflex is type of involuntary response that is present at birth.
+A reflex is a type of involuntary (without trying) response to stimulation.
+The Moro reflex is one of many reflexes that are seen at birth.
 It normally disappears after 3 or 4 months.

 See also: Infant reflexes